Why a Customer Loyalty Program Drives More Sales

 3. Provides brands with valuable user-generated content (UGC)

 In customer psychology, we know that social proof and testimonials are fantastic ways to increase sales.
-We also mentioned before that loyal customers are more likely to become champions and referrers of your brand or service.
+We also mentioned earlier that loyal customers are more likely to become champions and refer others to your brand or service.

-And one way that this can work really well is because loyal customers may talk about your brand via content they post on their personal social media accounts.
+One way this can work well is that loyal customers may talk about your brand through content they post on their personal social media accounts.

-If a customer is keen on getting more rewards through your referral program, then they will take to their network with their own personal story or testimonial about your product.
+If a customer is keen to earn more rewards through your referral program, they will share their personal story or testimonial with their network.
 They may talk about their experience since buying or share their favorite things about your brand.

 No matter what content they create, make the most of it.
-Turn these into user-generated content for posting or sharing on your own social media channels.
+Turn these into user-generated content to post or share on your social media channels.

-User-generated content can come in many forms, leveraging customers’ experiences or even creativity.
+User-generated content can take many forms, leveraging customers’ experiences and creativity.

-In the example above: Starbucks previously launched the White Cup challenge to encourage users to doodle on their plain white coffee cups, encouraging sales on the limited-edition white cups from loyal and creative customers.
+In the example above, Starbucks previously launched the White Cup challenge to encourage users to doodle on their plain white coffee cups, driving sales of the limited-edition white cups among loyal and creative customers.

 5 Steps to Create an Effective Customer Loyalty Program